michealkeines/Rust/Notes/closures.md

 test(1); // int type will be infered and set this closure test("string") // now if we call it with string, it will throw an error as it is already set to int

+fn test() {
+	 let x = 1;
+	 let a = |z| z == x;
+}

+this way a closure can access the variable the are in the scope with having to pass it to it.

+the variabls that are used inthe closure scope can either take the owership or just as immutable ref, to force the owership we use move

+let x = 1;
+let b = |z| z == x; //this will be immutable ref, here closure doesnt take owership

+let b = move |z| z == x; // x will be moved and thus no longer valid outside of closure.